adrianreal/PopSpot-A-Demand-Prediction-System-for-Vehicles-on-demand/README.md

 - Region (Small)

 ### 2) Long-term Historical Features
 The demand at a certain period on a certain day may depend on the day of week.
-For example, there may be more people demanding Grab vehhicles towards the downtown business district during 8 am of a weekday than 8 am of a weekend.
+For example, there may be more people demanding Grab vehicles for trips towards the downtown business district during 8 am of a weekday than 8 am of a weekend.

 To account for such periodicity, the following features are created.
 These features are termed long-term historical features.
 - Demand at this geohash at the same period of the same weekday 1 week ago